Dr. Yates Receives UCA Faculty Research Excellence Award

 The Department of Physical Therapy will be hosting a CEU course entitled SEMG Sequence Assessments – A straight forward approach to applied Kinesiologic – EMG evaluations for clinicians presented by Todd Shewman with Noraxon UCA, Inc. The course is a hands-on course for integrating surface EMG into movement assessment.
 The course will be on Saturday, August 6 from 8am – 4:30pm.
 Contact Dr. Kevin Garrision at firstname.lastname@example.org for more information about course registration or to RSVP.

-The Department of Physical Therapy will offer the APTA Clinical Instructor Education and Credential Course on Friday and Saturday, September 16-17, 2011.
-Dr. Misty Booth will be the course instructor.
-The course is open to PT and PTAs and includes lunch each day.
-Cost for the 15 hour course is $150 for APTA members and $240 for non-APTA members.
+The Department of Physical Therapy hosted the APTA Clinical Instructor Education and Credential Course on Friday and Saturday, September 16-17, 2011.
+Dr. Misty Booth presented the course.

 Wang Publishes Article in The Diabetes Educator